JFDI-Consulting/azjwt/ReadMe.md

 `debug` is an optional flag that can be set to anything truthy to turn on extra runtime context logging

+There's a `local.settings.sample.json` file included to remind you what the library needs.

 ## Installation

 Insert `@jfdi/azjwt` in your `package.json` dependencies, or

 `npm i @jfdi/azjwt`

-You'll need a token that gives you read access to the @jfdi private scope at npmjs.com, which you can use in `.npmrc` file in your project's root folder.